LibCity/Bigscity-LibCity-Docs/source/developer_guide/implemented_models.md

 # Customize Models

-Here, we present how to develop a new model, and apply it to the TrafficDL.
+Here, we present how to develop a new model, and apply it to the `TrafficDL`.

-TrafficDL supports models of the following tasks:
+`TrafficDL` supports models of the following tasks:

 -  Traffic Flow Prediction
 -  Traffic Speed Prediction